 - Application of this knowledge to the theory and practice of public engagement and social action

-- Officials solidify their basis for selecting and creating effective designs for public engagement.
+- Officials develop and solidify their skills for public engagement.

-- Consultants and trainers gain new skills and analyses essential for adaptively serving clients and partnering with publics to work on their current challenges.
+- Consultants and trainers gain new skills serving clients and partnering with publics to work on their current challenges.

 - Citizens increase their capacity for raising awareness, organizing, and partnering to work on public issues, lead action, and build alliances.